Lori Province: History

 In 1800–01, together with the Georgian provinces of Kartli and Kakheti, Lori and Tavush were annexed by the Russian Empire to become part of the Georgia Governorate.
 Lori became officially part of the Russian Empire at the Treaty of Gulistan signed on 1 January 1813, between Imperial Russia and Qajar Persia, following the Russo-Persian War of 1804–13.

 In 1862, Lori was transferred into the jurisdiction of the Tiflis Governorate.
 In 1880, Lori became part of the Borchali uyezd of the Tiflis Governorate.
 In the early 20th century, Lori was mostly populated by Armenians, with several Russian and Greek villages.
 In May 1918, the Ottoman Turkish forces moved towards Yerevan and Karakilisa (now Vanadzor).
 On 25 May 1918, the Armenians led by Garegin Nzhdeh fought against the Turkish forces led by Wehib Pasha, at the vicinity of Karakilisa.
 On 28 May 1918, the Turks retreated from Karakalisa, Abaran and Sardarabad, paving way towards the declaration of the Republic of Armenia on the same day.

 In late 1918, Armenia and Georgia fought a border war over Lori.
-Lori was claimed by both countries after 1918, when both declared its independence from Russian empire.
+Lori was claimed by both countries after 1918, when each declared its independence from Russian empire.
 Initially, Georgia controlled Lori.
 After turning down Armenian ultimatum, Georgian forces were attacked by Armenians and pushed back to river Khrami.
 Georgians consolidated and counterattacked, pushing Armenian forces out of the contested area.
 In January 1919, the British brokered a peace agreement which left northern Lori as a neutral zone between the two countries.
 Once the British had left the region and the Caucasus as a whole, Armenian forces took control over the region.
 When Armenia was invaded by Turkish forces in November 1920, Georgia occupied the whole province, with permission by the Armenian government.
 Following Armenia's Sovietization in December 1920, Lori was incorporated into Soviet Armenia on 6 November 1921.

 During the Soviet period, modern-day Lori was divided into the raions of Kalinino, Tumanyan (Alaverdi until 1969), Kirovakan, Aragats, Spitak and Stepanavan.
 After the independence of Armenia, the 6 raions were merged as per the 1995 administrative reform, to form the Lori Province.